Is a Reverse Mortgage right for you?

 Before taking out a reverse mortgage, it’s important to understand all aspects of the loan and whether it’s appropriate for situation.

 Your expert team, including your SRES® designee, a certified public accountant, a lawyer and close family members, can help you to explore your options and determine whether a reverse mortgage is the financing option that best meets both your short- and long-term needs.
-For a financial resource and more information on reverse mortgages, contact an SRES® designee.
+For a financial resource and more information on reverse mortgages, contact Rick Sheppard at RE/MAX Achievers an SRES® designe.